 USS PLATTE was the fifth ship in the CIMARRON-class of five fleet oilers.
-Since decommissioning the ship is berthed on the James River at Fort Eustis, VA.
+After decommissioning the ship was laid up on the James River at Fort Eustis, Va.
+Sold for scrapping on September 25, 2014, the ship left Virginia under tow to Southern Recycling at Amelia, La., on November 4, 2014.
 USS PLATTE was last homeported in Norfolk, Va.

 |General Characteristics:||Awarded: April 11, 1978|